Dave-The-Dave/MaterCodeTest/README.md

 **Summary**

 I have built this app to match the sample format in the criteria documentation. the backend has been built in Visual Studio 2022 using an ASP.NET API framework.
-Thew front end was built in Visual Studio Code with a basic js, index, and css files.
+The front end was built in Visual Studio Code with a basic js, index, and css files.
 For simplicity, I have limited the web app for a single page.
 Ideally a real world version would have other pages to review or alter patients / admitions / staff data.

+The criteria indicated the desire for a basic web app to preview the use of RESTapis, as such a very simple web application was created purposely avoiding more complex elements like DTO Classes for the sake of simplicity.